Suzhou No.10 Middle School

-Suzhou No.10 Middle School is a four-star middle school in Jiangsu province.
+Suzhou No.10 high School is a four-star high school in Jiangsu province.
 It is located in the south-east of Suzhou.
 It has operated for more than a century.

 History

-Suzhou No.10 Middle School was established by Wangxie Changda in 1906 as Zhenhua Girls' High School.
+Suzhou No.10 High School was established by Wangxie Changda in 1906 as Zhenhua Girls' High School.
 Zhang Binglin and Cai Yuanpei once served as school managers.
 In 1917, Wang Jiyu took charge.
 Many celebrities taught here, including Zhang Taiyan, Hu Shizhi and Bei Shizhang.

 Scenery

-Suzhou No.10 Middle School is regarded as ‘the most Chinese school’.
+Suzhou No.10 High School is regarded as ‘the most Chinese school’.
 It covers an area of 30536 m2, of which 37% is greenery.
 The West Garden holds the remains of the Weaving Department of the Qing dynasty.
 Many antiques and monuments are present on campus, such as the Ruiyun Peak, Zhenhua Hall, Weiji Tablet, Jisi Pavilion and the Ninghuai Pavilion.

 Alumni

 Notable alumni include Fei Xiaotong, Professor He Zehui, Yang Jiang, He Yizhen, Hu Shuqin, Yan Weimin, Wang Shuzhen and Zhu Linan.